roddhjav/pass-import/README.md

 		Usage:
 		    pass import <importer> [ARG]
-			Import data to a password store repository.
+			Import data to a password store.
 			ARG depends of the importer script.
 			<importer> can be: keepassx, revelation, roboform, pwsafe
 			fpm, kwallet, kedpm, keepass, password-exporter, 1password